-Congress created the Alternative Minimum Tax back in the 1960s to prevent high-income households from receiving too many tax deductions and credits, and thus avoiding paying their “fair share” of taxes.
+Congress created the Alternative Minimum Tax in the 1960s to prevent high-income households from receiving too many tax deductions and credits, thus avoiding paying their “fair share” of taxes.

-The AMT rules require high-income households to prepare their taxes using two methods – the normal way, and using the AMT rules.
+The AMT rules require high-income households to prepare their taxes using two methods – the usual way and using the AMT rules.
 Thankfully, most tax filing software will help you do this automatically.

 You must fill out IRS Form 6251 to determine if you need to pay the AMT.